department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="mistake-with-inscription">What if there's a mistake with the headstone inscription?</button>
 <div id="mistake-with-inscription" class="usa-accordion-content">

-Contact the [national cemetery](https://www.cem.va.gov/cems/listcem.asp) where the grave is located.
+If there's a mistake with the inscription, contact the [national cemetery](https://www.cem.va.gov/cems/listcem.asp) where the grave is located.
 If the Veteran is buried in a private cemetery, you can get help by calling <a href="tel:+18006976947">800-697-6947</a>.

 </div>
 </li>